 What Is TSS?

 Once you start to understand the simple scoring system, you will even be able to assign a daily point score through perceived exertion.
-Here are some tips if you are just getting familiar with TSS:
+Here is an explanation of how TSS works and some tips if you are just getting familiar with TSS:

 You earn 100 TSS for an all out, 100%, 60-minute workout.
 Of course most workouts are not completed at 100%, so most workouts will accumulate less than 100 TSS per hour.